Zomba, Malawi: History

 The town's British colonial past is reflected in the architecture of its older buildings and homes.
 Zomba was once a hub for expatriates in Malawi.
 Its diverse cultural mix included British tobacco farmers and Dutch, German and U.S. emissaries.
 The British also established Sir Harry Johnston Primary School.
 The Zomba Gymkhana Club was once the focus for social activity in the expatriate community.
 However, in recent years, the club's appearance and reputation have been in decline.
-The Zomba Gymkhana Club was where the Malawi Rock Shandy was created by the head barman Shadrack in the 1960s.
 Next to the old parliament building is the botanical garden, which was established by the British, as well as the golf course in the city centre.
 At the southern entrance to the city, the King's African Rifles memorial is positioned right next to the M1.

 During British rule, Zomba served as capital under British Central Africa and later the Nyasaland Protectorate.
 It was the capital city of independent Malawi from 1964 to 1975.